cavcrosby/student_report_card/README.md

 # student_report_card

-**student_report_card** is a terminal based application, used to write and manage report card files of students.
+**student_report_card** is a terminal based application, used to write and manage record files of students.

 # Building